nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 nginx -v                  #displays NGINX version details

-nginx -s quit             #graceful shutdown
+nginx -s quit             #graceful shutdown (Note: This will exit the container)

-nginx -s stop             #terminates all NGINX processes
+nginx -s stop             #terminates all NGINX processes (Note: This will exit the container)

 nginx -t                  #test configuration syntax and files